THE RED BULLETIN: Your new album and its opening song are called Paper Gods. Who are these gods?

 NR: Other bands stick to the same line-up.
 It’s bass, drums and guitars.
 We on the other hand can all play keyboards.
 A couple of tours ago we had a section in the show where the four of us just sat with keyboards.
 We did 25 minutes of electronic stuff and it was fun, because we hadn’t done it before.
 We’re always looking to reinvent, to reimagine and to challenge ourselves.

 JT: One thing that we really challenged ourselves on this album was the bass sound.
-I mean, I would look down the iTunes charts and realized there was not one bass guitar in the top ten, week after week after week!
+I mean, I would look down the iTunes charts and realised there was not one bass guitar in the top-ten, week after week after week!
 So we decided we needed to change that (laughs).
-Another thing we did on this album is we let a lot of other singers in.
+Another thing we did on this album is, we let a lot of other singers in.
 We brought a lot of other voices onto this record, so Simon had to be prepared to step aside.

 NR: That keeps him on his toes, doesn’t it? (laughs)

 JT: Exactly.
 It’s something he doesn’t want to do, because it means he’s got to share the spotlight.